ssedinnn/IT-Home-Lab/Lab 03 - Active Directory User Account Management/README.md

 - I learned how changes made in Active Directory immediately affect a user's ability to log into a domain-joined workstation.

 ## *Next Steps*
+In the next lab, I will build upon the Active Directory environment by learning how to centrally manage users through **Group Policy**.
+This will include creating Organizational Units (OUs), linking Group Policy Objects (GPOs), and configuring policies to standardize user settings, enforce security restrictions, and simplify administration across domain-joined computers.